Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 How SRV Records Work

-SRV records use a special naming convention:
+SRV records use a special naming convention defined in RFC 2782:

 _service._protocol.domain.
 TTL SRV priority weight port target